LeoLovina/react_practice/Training/react-complete-guide/React.md

 ``` <div className="chart-bar__fill" style={{ height: barFillHeight, backgroundColor: 'red' }}></div> ```
     - the style object is ``` { height: barFillHeight, backgroundColor: 'red' } ```
     - Use backgroundColor instead of background-color

+## Styling component
+- scoping styles to components, so for setting up styles only affect the component
+- global styles.